Regression-Games/RGUnityBots/src/gg.regression.unity.bots/Runtime/Scripts/ActionManager/README.md

 ﻿# Action Manager Technical Reference

-This document provides a technical reference Action Manager to enable developers to use and extend it for the purpose of creating generic bots that work with a wide variety of games.
+This document provides a technical reference for the Action Manager to enable developers to use and extend it for the purpose of creating generic bots that work with a wide variety of games.

 ## Overview